kanghj/github-code-search/readme.md

 We only perform one query for each run, but more keywords can be added to the search query as needed to constrain the search.

 A deduplication process is performed for performance reasons as the cost of type resolution is high.
-Thus, this is a code-clone-aware code search, in which clones (copy-pasted code) of already downloaded projects are discarded.
+Thus, this is a code-clone-aware code search, in which clones (copy-pasted code) of already downloaded files are discarded.
 If type resolution is not required, then use "--api=false".

 ## Prerequisite